dp-os/gez/examples/docs/src/en/guide/frameworks/vue2.md

 } satisfies GezOptions;
 ```

-This file serves as the entry point for development environment configuration and server startup, containing two core functions:
+This file is the entry point for development environment configuration and server startup, containing two core functions:

 1. `devApp` function: Responsible for creating and configuring the Rspack application instance for the development environment, supporting hot updates and live preview.
 It uses `createRspackVue2App` to create a Rspack application instance specifically for Vue2.
 2. `server` function: Responsible for creating and configuring the HTTP server, integrating Gez middleware to handle SSR requests.